A vibrant array of colorful pills and tablets, representing pharmaceutical waste or byproducts requiring effluent management.

 The Secret Sauce Of Effluent Management

-One of India’s leading pharmaceutical companies, a global presence in branded generics, reached out to us with a problem – the functioning of their ETP (Effluent Treatment Plant) was disturbed as a result of increased hydraulic load, and they wanted us to help it function efficiently.
+One of India’s leading pharmaceutical companies, with a global presence in branded generics, reached out to us with a problem: the functioning of their ETP (Effluent Treatment Plant) was disturbed due to an increased hydraulic load, and they wanted us to help it operate efficiently.

 Our experts discovered that they had been consistently adding new product lines over the past five years.

-Over time, not only had effluent volume increased from 8-10 cubic metres a day to 15 cubic metres a day, its characteristics had become far more intense as well.
+Over time, not only had the effluent volume increased from 8-10 cubic metres a day to 15 cubic metres a day, but its characteristics had also become far more intense.

 As a result, the existing microflora was unable to cope with the shock load.